edoardottt/twitterBot/README.md

 It tries to login with an email and a password on Twitter.
 If credentials are correct, It looks into the database if that user logged in yet and so if There is a record with that username id.
 If there isn't that record, It creates it.
 If the credentials aren't correct, throws an error.
+It captures the followers count in your Home.
-You can decide if search for some hashtag/hashtags as input and It will looks for some tweets searching those words in the search input field.
+You can decide if It searches for some hashtag/hashtags as input and It will looks for some tweets searching those words in the search input field.
-Instead you can crawl the tweets present in your Home.
+Instead you can crawl the tweets present in your Home Feed.
 The tweets links listed in the result pages are copied in a unique list X.
 The elements of this X list are shuffled and then It starts to search those tweets.
 Surely It presses the heart button on all of those, then It maybe retweets them.